Zuehlke/software-engineering-corner/drafts/building-observability-into-the-nhs-covid19-app.md

 In conclusion, we discovered that treating observability as a key feature and integral part of the system allowed us to proactively identify, diagnose, and resolve issues before they escalated into major problems for our users.
 Wide Events enabled us to creatively form hypotheses about underlying causes and write queries to verify them.
-The introduction of events also led to more meaningful conversations with stakeholders about metrics and business events they care about.
+The introduction of events also led to more meaningful conversations with stakeholders about metrics and business events they cared about.

 When treated as first-class citizens, events become part of user stories and find their way into unit and regression tests.
 In turn, your monitoring dashboards remain reliable and are less likely to break.